 Home Within a School

-The MFA in Interior Design program is part of the School of Constructed Environments' (SCE) family of programs including Architecture, Lighting Design, and Product Design.
+The MFA in Interior Design program is part of the School of Constructed Environments' (SCE) family of programs including Architecture, Industrial Design, and Lighting Design.
 This academic home supports the interdisciplinary, critical inquiry that characterizes Parsons' pedagogy.
 All students share research and fabrication facilities and work side by side in an open design studio with wireless digital capability.
 Graduate and undergraduate students collaborate on projects, meshing historically separate design disciplines to build a collegial learning community and cross-disciplinary innovation.

 New York City is an excellent resource for scholarly and applied research in the interior design industry and the urban context.
 Students benefit from Parsons' longstanding connections to a range of industry partners: interior design and architecture firms, media, manufacturers, and academic and institutional exhibitors.
 Rich sourcing options exist in the city's large trade showrooms such as the Decoration & Design Building, the New York Design Center, and the Manhattan Art & Antiques Center as well as the innumerable small galleries, studios, showrooms, and auction houses that occupy the streets of New York City.
 Annual gatherings such as the International Contemporary Furniture Fair provide students with opportunities to network with those who are shaping the industry and framing important debates.

 For Study and Inspiration